 Given this wide range of benefits, Vital Cell is especially well-suited for the elderly, competitive athletes and adults of all ages who experience occasional stress.*

-Astragalus (Radix Astragali), one of the key active ingredients in Vital Cell, is revered in Traditional Chinese Medicine as an advanced anti-aging compound frequently used in formulas for countering a wide range of common discomforts associated with human aging.
+Astragalus (Radix Astragali), one of the key active ingredients in Vital Cell, is revered in Traditional Chinese healing practice as an advanced anti-aging compound frequently used in formulas for countering a wide range of common discomforts associated with human aging.
 By maintaining healthy microcirculation, Vital Cell promotes internal organ health while supporting the body's natural detoxification of cellular metabolic waste products.
 Vital Cell has also been shown to support immune performance by maintaining resistance and improving overall health.

 Vital Cell is a proprietary blend of herbal extracts formulated to support healthy blood flow.
 The formula has been shown to exert a positive effect on blood, supporting healthy oxygen uptake and delivery.

 In addition to benefits in microcirculation, Vital Cell has been shown to help with certain age-related issues, as well as helping to maintain and support healthy immune response.
 Traditional herbal remedies like Vital Cell are known to confer a wide range of anti-aging and immuno-supportive health benefits.
 In addition to lacking the negative side effects of synthetic remedies, advanced herbal formulas like Vital Cell may be inherently safer and less expensive than their synthetic counterparts.